overfullstack/overfullstack.github.io/src/pages/articles/2020-03-23---fight-complexity-with-fp/index.md

 ## Abstract

-For teams suffering from high complexity code base, this paper offers a **metric driven approach** towards reducing complexity using Functional Programming (FP) principles.
+For teams suffering from a high complexity code base, this paper offers a **metric-driven approach** towards reducing complexity using Functional Programming (FP) principles.

 With the advent of **SaaS** and **Microservices**, software systems majorly communicate through the network, and **REST** is the predominant HTTP protocol used.
 To reduce network latency, these services resort to _Bulk-APIs_.
 One of the significant challenges of Bulk-APIs is **Request Validation**.
 With increasing request bulk size, service routes, and the number of validations, the validation orchestration can quickly get complex when done in traditional imperative style.

-This paper offers a *creative solution* - an extensible **Validation Framework** for REST services, using Functional Programming (FP) principles, which was successfully implemented by our Payments Platform Engineering in one of the world's largest SaaS companies, *Salesforce*.
+This paper offers a *creative solution* - an extensible **Validation Framework** for REST services, using FP, which was successfully implemented by our Payments Platform Engineering in one of the world's largest SaaS companies, *Salesforce*.

 ## Audience